|

 At first, the fact you lived through the loss is probably surprising to you.
 Then more feelings hit, and anger is usually

 at the front of the line as feelings of sadness, panic, hurt and loneliness also appear.
-David Kessler When we are grieving, anger is another indicator of how much we loved the person
+David Kessler Anger is an energy.
+It cannot be destroyed or forgotten.

-who died.
-If you feel anger over your loved one’s death, you owe no one an apology for your grief—or your anger.
+much we loved the person who died.
+If you feel anger over your loved one’s death, you owe no one an apology for your

-There are many
+There are many reasons to be

-your finances have drastically changed; you have to go back to work; you must now assume the burden of added household responsibilities;
+have drastically changed; you have to go back to work; you must now assume the burden of added household responsibilities;

 you have lost control of your life; or you feel isolated from friends and family.